 - Serve as primary liaison to representatives of granting agencies and contractual partners, including negotiating contract terms with the assistance of the lead legal manager; ensuring timely and effective communication, and coordinating monitoring visits and presentations.

-- Research new funding opportunities on local, state and federal level to expand existing programs and create new programs for funding in advancement of LAFLA’s program priorities.
+- Research new funding opportunities on local, state, and federal levels to expand existing programs and create new programs for funding in the advancement of LAFLA’s program priorities.

 - Perform other related development activities as needed.

 LAFLA offers a diverse environment with competitive compensation based on comparable public interest salaries.
 We also offer a generous benefits package for full-time employees including medical, dental, and vision for employees and dependents, life insurance, long-term disability and long-term care insurance, and 403(b) retirement plan.
 Employees may also qualify for bilingual supplements, law student loan reimbursements, and a cell phone stipend.

 Please submit a cover letter and resume online to firstname.lastname@example.org.
 Include “Grants and Contracts Manager” in the subject line.

 INTRODUCTORY PERIOD – A one-year probationary period will be required.

 AN EQUAL OPPORTUNITY EMPLOYER – Selection will be based solely on merit and will be without discrimination because of race, color, national origin, ancestry, ethnicity, citizenship, creed, sex, gender, sexual orientation, gender identity, transgender status, age, religion, genetic information, physical or mental disability, medical condition, military or veteran status, pregnancy, childbirth or related medical condition, marital or registered domestic partners status, or any other legally protected status.